jamesplease/fi-calc-guide/src/about.md

 ### History

-I created FI Calc in 2018 to be a mobile-first retirement simulator.
-The first version didn't have many features, and it was ultimately stashed away in my virtual drawer of unfinished side projects.
+I created FI Calc in 2018 to be a retirement simulator that would work great on mobile phones.
+The first version didn't have many features, and it was stashed away in my virtual drawer of unfinished side projects.
 In 2020 I had a sudden burst of motivation to start work on it again, and the result of that is the application that you see today.